plotly/Streaming-Demos/IPython examples/README.md

 ### Warning!

-This example notebook is not up-to-date with the latest version of Plotly's Python API (version 1.0.\*).
+These example notebooks are not up-to-date with the latest version of Plotly's Python API (version 1.0.\*).

-Refer to Plotly's Python [User Guide](http://nbviewer.ipython.org/github/plotly/python-user-guide/blob/master/s00_homepage/s00_homepage.ipynb) and more specifically [section 7](http://nbviewer.ipython.org/github/plotly/python-user-guide/blob/master/s7_streaming/s7_streaming.ipynb) for an updated version of this notebook.
+Refer to Plotly's Python [User Guide](http://nbviewer.ipython.org/github/plotly/python-user-guide/blob/master/s00_homepage/s00_homepage.ipynb) and more specifically [section 7](http://nbviewer.ipython.org/github/plotly/python-user-guide/blob/master/s7_streaming/s7_streaming.ipynb) for an updated version of these notebooks.

 Readers looking for info about the nuts and bolts of Plotly's streaming API should refer to [this link](https://plot.ly/streaming/).

+*****

 ### View these notebooks here: [http://nbviewer.ipython.org/github/plotly/Streaming-Demos/tree/master/IPython%20examples/](http://nbviewer.ipython.org/github/plotly/Streaming-Demos/tree/master/IPython%20examples/)